 Past works: The Salt Fields; Morning in America or How to Set a Body on Fire; The Optimist or What Space Travel Means to Me

 There is no ceiling, and ambient noise and occasional conversations can be heard in the space.
+Many of our participating writers bring headphones.

 The Level 10 Reading Room is an excellent open space for research and writing.
-For more suggestions of places to write at the Central Library, please ask a staff at one of the reference desks.
+For more suggestions of places to write at the Central Library, please ask staff at one of the reference desks.

 Questions about the Writers’ Room and the residency?
 Please send us an email via Ask Us.